Meet the company where staff work less, but produce more | Business

 Though the four-day week was not the only factor involved, de la Clergerie said it had contributed to a jump in turnover from around 500 million euros before the change, to close to 700 million euros ($769.86 million) since then.
 Celine Henniaux, a 36-year-old who works in one of the firm's distribution centres, said she had no desire to go back to the way things were before.

-"You come into work after your day off much more rested, and more efficient operationally," he said.
-De la Clergerie said before he embarked on the change, he worked out that even in the worst case scenario, it would add to labour costs by at most 1.5 million euros per year.
-He said he felt that was a manageable risk.

-Since then, he said that absenteeism and sick leaves were down, and that the company had not had to hire new people to offset the reduction in hours worked.
-Though the four-day week was not the only factor involved, de la Clergerie said it had contributed to a jump in turnover from around 500 million euros before the change, to close to 700 million euros ($769.86 million) since then.

-Celine Henniaux, a 36-year-old who works in one of the firm's distribution centres, said she had no desire to go back to the way things were before.
 "No no," she said.
-"We've got a taste for having a day off during the week." ($1 = 0.9093 euros) (Writing by Christian Lowe.
-Editing by Jane Merriman)
+"We've got a taste for having a day off during the week." ($1 = 0.9093 euros) (Writing by Christian Lowe Editing by Jane Merriman and David Goodman )

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)